mainej/license_finder_upgrade/README.md

 ## Installation

-1. Make sure you have upgraded to the latest version of `license_finder` _less than_ version 2.0.
+1. Make sure you've upgraded to the latest version of `license_finder` _less than_ version 2.0.
 You can check this with `gem list --local license_finder`.
 2. Run `license_finder` at least once with this lower version of `license_finder`.
 This will ensure that the `license_finder` database is in a